Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 As you add and edit services, you will see your standard monthly charges on the righthand side of the page as well as any applicable join up bonuses and ongoing discounts.
 Just remember that power and gas are billed based on usage so you won’t see figures for these.

 - Broadband & power join up bonus.
-Sign up for an eligible 24-month broadband and power bundle online and receive a $50 account credit.
-You’ll also get capped broadband and power prices for two years plus you can choose from a joining reward or one of three other deals depending on the length of your term.
+Sign up for an eligible 24-month broadband and power bundle online and receive a $100 account credit.
+You’ll get capped broadband and power prices for two years plus a joining reward.
+Alternatively, you can sign up for a 24-month plan and get 12 months of half-price broadband.

 - Ongoing discounts.
 Depending on which bundle you choose you could have a 15% prompt payment discount or a 25c off per day dual fuel discount.